 There are more mobile phones in the world than there are people.
 With that brings 189 million apps being downloaded daily.
 Business is booming in the app industry!
 But an app with a poor mobile user experience will likely not be used or even worse, get deleted.
 As an app owner, the best way to avoid this is by testing.

 Mobile message testing ensures that your user’s receive the best possible mobile app experience.
 Put simply, it makes your campaigns more likely to succeed.

 Is it Important to Test Your App Messaging?

-“Every action in marketing and product development should be measured and analyzed.
+“Every action in marketing and product development should be measured and analysed.
 It shouldn't be based on gut feeling.”

 No one user is the same, so how they react to the same message will be different.
 With testing, your job is to figure out what types of message works best for a particular segment of your users.
 If carried out correctly you could see your open rates and click-through rates increase dramatically.
 For example, CityCliq saw an 89% conversion increase with a simple message change from, “Businesses grow faster online!” to “Create a webpage for your business.”